 - b.
 Any continuing position for the following school year which is vacant, after the application of Article E.21.4.a shall be posted internally as Round 2 and filled by the best qualified applicants.
 Any teacher with a continuing appointment interested in any of the positions shall make application within five (5) calendar days of the posting (not including statutory holidays). - c.
 Any continuing position for the following school year which is vacant after the application of Article E.21.4.b. and prior to June 1st shall be posted internally as Round 2 Supplemental and filled by the best qualified applicants.
 Any teacher with a continuing appointment interested in any of the positions shall make application within five (5) calendar days of the posting (not including statutory holidays). - d Where two (2) or more applicants have equal qualifications pursuant to the application of this Article, the applicant with the greater seniority will be appointed. - e.
 Teachers who apply for postings but are not successful shall be notified, upon request, in writing.
-Such teachers may request a meeting with the Superintendent or designate to discuss the matter and may be accompanied by a representative of the Association. - 5.
-Any position which is vacant after the application of Article E.21.4.a., Article E.21.4.b and Article E.21.4.c or those positions which become available subsequent to June 1st for the following school year or after September 1st for the current school year, shall be posted/advertised externally as Round 3 for five (5) calendar days (not including statutory holidays) and filled as temporary positions by the best qualified applicant.
+Such teachers may request a meeting with the Superintendent or designate to discuss the matter and may be accompanied by a representative of the Association. - f.
+Seconded positions may be posted anytime throughout the year.
+Secondments enable continuing teachers to apply for temporary positions. - 5.
+Any position which is vacant after the application of Article E.21.4.a., Article E.21.4.b, Article E.21.4.c and Article E.21.4.f or those positions which become available subsequent to June 1st for the following school year or after September 1st for the current school year, shall be posted/advertised externally as Round 3 for five (5) calendar days (not including statutory holidays) and filled as temporary positions by the best qualified applicant.